python/cpython/Doc/library/socketserver.rst

    will return.

-.. function:: serve_forever(poll_interval=0.5)
+.. method:: BaseServer.serve_forever(poll_interval=0.5)

    Handle requests until an explicit :meth:`shutdown` request.
 Polls for shutdown every *poll_interval* seconds.

-.. function:: shutdown()
+.. method:: BaseServer.shutdown()

    Tells the :meth:`serve_forever` loop to stop and waits until it does.

-.. data:: address_family
+.. attribute:: BaseServer.address_family

    The family of protocols to which the server's socket belongs.
    Common examples are :const:`socket.AF_INET` and :const:`socket.AF_UNIX`.

-.. data:: RequestHandlerClass
+.. attribute:: BaseServer.RequestHandlerClass

    The user-provided request handler class; an instance of this class is created for each request.

-.. data:: server_address
+.. attribute:: BaseServer.server_address

    The address on which the server is listening.
 The format of addresses varies depending on the protocol family; see the documentation for the socket module